RYAN MINTI

 Background

-Kurt Kroenke's widely used tool for quantifying mental health, it constitutes 9 questions.
+Kurt Kroenke's widely used tool for quantifying mental health, it constitutes 9 questions to score you out of 27.

 Answer each in either 0-2 days (0 points), 3-7 days (1 point), 8-11 days (2 points), 12-14 days (3 points)